shivansh0005/DevTinder/Readme.md

   ->Explored Dynamic routing

-  #  Episode-05 | Middlewares & Error Handlers (    What is middle ware and how express js req behind the scene)
+  #  Episode-05 | Middlewares & Error Handlers

   ->Multiple Route handler for one route
   ->Use of next() function and how once one res is sent other cant be sent.